son-link/SamiTroid/README.md

 A **Metroid** fan game for Zx Spectrum 48k make with [La Churrera](http://www.mojontwins.com/juegos_mojonos/la-churrera/) by The Mojon Twins

-You are Sami Troid, a spacial bodyhunter.
+You are Sami Troid, a space bodyhunter.
 The spacecraft XZ-388 is under attack.
 Your mission: destroy the enemies and recover the last eggs of many especies of a dying planet.

 Howto play:
 You'll have to walk the ship for 14 eggs and take them to the incubator.
 You can only carry one at a time.
 To leave just press the **Action button (S) ** when in the incubator.
 Once you have the 14 eggs you can access the control room to take the ship to its destination

 (c) 2013 Alfonso Saavedra "Son Link" <sonlink.dourden@gmail.com>